Orthornavirae: History

 Diseases caused by RNA viruses in Orthornavirae have been known throughout much of history, but their cause was only discovered in modern times.
 As a whole, RNA viruses were discovered during a time period of major advancements in molecular biology, including the discovery of mRNA as the immediate carrier of genetic information for protein synthesis.
 Tobacco mosaic virus was discovered in 1898 and was the first virus to be discovered.
 Viruses in the kingdom that are transmitted by arthropods have been a key target in the development of vector control, which often aims to prevent viral infections.
 In modern history, numerous disease outbreaks have been caused by RdRp-encoding RNA viruses, including outbreaks caused by coronaviruses, ebola, and influenza.

 Orthornavirae was established in 2019 as a kingdom within the realm Riboviria, intended to accommodate all RdRp-encoding RNA viruses.
 Prior to 2019, Riboviria was established in 2018 and included only RdRp-encoding RNA viruses.
-In 2019, Riboviria was expanded to also include reverse transcribing viruses, placed under the kingdom Pararnavirae, so Orthornavirae was established to separate RdRp-encoding RNA viruses from reversing transcribing viruses.
+In 2019, Riboviria was expanded to also include reverse-transcribing viruses, placed under the kingdom Pararnavirae, so Orthornavirae was established to separate RdRp-encoding RNA viruses from reverse-transcribing viruses.